ezachrisen/indigo/doc/doc.md

 ## Creating a rule

-An Indigo rule is a Go struct:
+An Indigo rule is a Go struct, so it can be created like this:

 ```go